sasanrose/phpredmin/README.md

 PHPRedMin
 =========

-PHPRedMin is a simple web interface to manage your redis database.
+PHPRedMin is a simple web interface to manage and monitor your Redis.

 ## Technologies Used